-Clarifying Who DidWhat, Highlighting Your Findings, Hedging and Criticising, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts, Introduction.
+Clarifying Who Did What, Highlighting Your Findings, Hedging and Criticising, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts, and Introduction.

-Review of the Literature, Methods, Results, Discussion, Conclusions, TheFinal Check.
+Review of the Literature, Methods, Results, Discussion, Conclusions, the Final Check.

-Key skills are needed when writing a Title, key skills are needed when writing an Abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature.
+Key skills are needed when writing a Title, key skills are needed when writing an abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature.

-Skills are needed when writing the Methods, skills needed when writing the Results, skills are needed when writing the Discussion, skills are needed when writing the Conclusion.
+Skills are needed when writing the Methods, skills needed when writing the Results, skills are needed when writing the Discussion, and skills are needed when writing the Conclusion.

+Unit VI

+Useful phrases, how to ensure paper is as good as it could possibly be the first- time submission.

-- 1. Goldbort R (2006) Writing for Science, Yale University Press (available on GoogleBooks) - 2.
-Day R (2006) How to Write and Publish a Scientific Paper, Cambridge UniversityPress - 3.
-Highman N (1998), Handbook of Writing for the Mathematical Sciences, SIAM.
-Highman's book. - 4.
-Ian Wallwork , English for Writing Research Papers, Springer New York Dordrecht Heidelberg London, 2011.
+1. Goldbort R (2006) Writing for Science, Yale University Press (available on Google Books)

+2. Day R (2006) How to Write and Publish a Scientific Paper, Cambridge University Press

+3. Highman N (1998), Handbook of Writing for the Mathematical Sciences, SIAM.
+Highman's book .

+4. Ian Wallwork , English for Writing Research Papers, Springer New York Dordrecht Heidelberg London, 2011.